littleosbook/aenix/doc/book/scheduling.md

 # Scheduling
-How do you make multiple process appear to run at the same time?
+How do you make multiple processes appear to run at the same time?
 Today, this question has two answers:

 - With the availability of multi-core processors, or on system with multiple